 The internal vertical 2x4 batons for the windows are in addition to the internal vertical 2x4 batons for the walls.
 When doing the CAD drawing, add the batons and angle bracing for the wall openings in addition to the angled bracing that you will already have added for the wall using the normal rules.
 The presence of windows, doors, or other wall openings does not reduce the amount of wall bracing or its placement.

-Between the two ends of the bucking add internal vertical 2x4 batons at all the secondary locations.
+Between the two ends of the bucking add internal vertical 2x4 batons at two of the secondary locations.
 This is to help support the weight of the bucking.
-Note that the bucking needs to be supported even while the wall bracing is not fitted or is in the concrete cavity position.
+Note that the bucking needs to be supported even if the wall bracing is not fitted.
 The bracing for the bucking starts in its final position rather than in the concrete cavity position.